afieldi/2018-Riot-API-Challenge/README.md

 Hello, this is our project, Insert Mission Here.
 The goal of this project was to help foster a stronger communal environment in League of Legends.
 While you play with 9 other people each game there is often very little connecting any of you before or after the game.
 With Insert Mission Here we try to achieve this goal by using what we feel is an underdeveloped feature that Riot has previously implemented, Clubs.

 # What it Does
-There are 2 main parts to this project - club and individual missions along with what we have dubbed club wars.
+There are 2 main parts to this project - club and individual missions along with what we have dubbed Club Wars.
 Both of these events award what are called Leaderboard Points.
-Both Clubs and individual Players can accumulate Leaderboard Points and the top scorers of these points are displayed on the leaderboards page on our website.
+Both Clubs and Individual Players can accumulate Leaderboard Points and the top scorers of these points are displayed on the leaderboards page on our website.
+There are seperate leaderboards for Clubs and Individual Players and any points awarded through missions would go towards their respective leaderboards.

 ## Missions

 ![Image of Missions](https://i.imgur.com/5KqLV9F.png)

 In Insert Mission Here we are able to assign custom missions.
 There are two main types of these missions - club missions and solo missions.
 The solo missions are assigned to each player and they must be completed individually.
-Club missions on the other hand are assigned to a club.
-When logged into the client ever player in the club will be assigned this mission and every player is able to contribute to the missions success.
+Club missions on the other hand are assigned to a Club.
+When logged into the client ever Player in the Club will be assigned this mission and every player is able to contribute to the missions success.

-We hope that these missions give people a reason to engage with their club members to complete the club missions.
+We hope that these missions give people a reason to engage with their club members to complete the Club missions.
 Ultimately we hope this will both help foster engagement in current players as well as try to get existing players to help their friends get into the game.

 ## Club Wars

 ![Image of Client Showing A 1v1](https://i.imgur.com/vdp15lN.png)

 While group missions are great, we wanted to create a singular event that would bring entire clubs together to play, cheer and win together.
-To this end we created Club wars.
-These would be auto generated custom games between clubs.
+To this end we created Club Wars.
+These would be auto generated custom games between Clubs.
 You would register for a club war and then when the time came you would be automatically inserted into a game along with your teammates to face off against another clan for honor, glory, and some leaderboard points.

 ## Club Challenges

 For a reason we made these 1v1s.
-These are 1v1s that can take place between members of different clubs at any time.
+These are 1v1s that can take place between members of different Clubs at any time.
 You can go onto the web portal and challenge any of the available players to a 1v1.
-You can’t challenge anyone from the same club because friends shouldn’t fight.
+You can’t challenge anyone from the same Club because friends shouldn’t fight.
 # The Client
 #### Technologies
 ![alt-text](https://d2eip9sf3oo6c2.cloudfront.net/tags/images/000/000/256/square_256/nodejslogo.png) ![alt-text](https://d2eip9sf3oo6c2.cloudfront.net/tags/images/000/000/377/square_256/typescriptlang.png)